Shaaali/identity-apps/docs/guides/user-management/manage-users/user-accounts/collaborator.md

  - Administrator
  - Application developer

-## Manage collaborator accounts

-This guide walks you through the steps of managing a collaborator user account.
+This guide walks you through the steps of managing a collaborator account.
 An owner or another collaborator with an administrative role can manage collaborator accounts.
 - [Onboard a collaborator user](#onboard-a-collaborator)
 - [Assign roles to collaborator](#assign-roles)
 - [Delete a collaborator](#delete-a-collaborator)

-### Onboard a collaborator
+## Onboard a collaborator

 Admins can onboard a collaborator by sending an email invitation.